mvle/scheduler-plugins/pkg/sysched/README.md

 ```

 The following commands create the deployments for two instance of `nginx`, one instance of `memcached`, and one
 instance of `redis`.
-Please note that the order of the pod deployment may result different placement of pods.
+Please note that the order of the pod deployment may result in different placement of pods.

 ```
 kubectl apply -f manifests/sysched/examples/nginx1.yaml